Before I tell you everything you need to know about the value proposition, ask yourself the following important question.

 So, say we want to promote a Marketing Essentials Workshop.
 Here’s what some of the value propositions would look like:

 - Increase your revenue with a data-driven approach.

 - Uncover your ideal customer profile to expand your reach.

 - DOUBLE your conversions by implementing a data-backed strategy.

-All of these value propositions show your clients what the result would be for them if they were to sign up for this event.
+All of these value propositions show your clients what their result would be if they were to sign up for this event.